MohamadNach/Distributed-application-with-UDP-protocol/README.md

 # Distributed System

 A distributed system is a network of computers that work together to perform a task, such as processing data or running an application.
-In a distributed system, each computer or device in the network has its own processing capabilities and can work independently, but they also communicate with each other to coordinate their efforts and share resources.
+In a distributed system, each computer or device ie network has its own processing capabilities and can work independently, but they also communicate with each other to coordinate their efforts and share resources.

 # UDP Protocol